aanchal-fatwani/js-best-practices/README.md

 48. ### Use Splice to Remove Items From an Array
     Use splice() to remove elements from an array instead of the delete method.

+    The `delete` method removes the specified element from an array by setting it to undefined.
+It does not actually remove the element from the array.
+This means that the array length does not change and the deleted element is replaced with `undefined`.

+    ```javascript
+    const myArray = ["apple", "banana", "orange"];
+    delete myArray[1];

+    console.log(myArray); // ["apple", undefined, "orange"]
+    ```

+    Note that the length of `myArray` is still 3, and the element at index 1 is now `undefined`.

+    On the other hand, `splice()` method modifies the contents of an array by removing or replacing existing elements and/or adding new elements.
+It can remove one or more elements from an array and returns the removed elements as a new array.
+When we use `splice()`, we can completely remove an element from the array by manipulating the original array.
+This means that the length of the array is updated and the array is re-indexed.

+    ```javascript
+    const myArray = ["apple", "banana", "orange"];
+    myArray.splice(1, 1);

+    console.log(myArray); // ["apple", "orange"]
+    ```

+    In this example, we use `splice()` to remove the element at index 1 (which is "banana") from the array.
+As a result, the length of the array is now 2 and the element at index 1 is "orange".

+    In conclusion, `splice()` method should be used to remove elements from an array instead of `delete` method because `splice()` method can completely remove an element from an array and update its length and indices.
+On the other hand, `delete` method only sets the element to `undefined`, leaving its place in the array with an gap of `undefined`.
+Therefore, `splice()` method provides a cleaner and more consistent way of manipulating arrays.

     **[⬆ Back to Top](#table-of-contents)**